DoD-Platform-One/bigbang/docs/developer/develop-package.md

 1. Add a VirtualService if your application has a back-end API or a front-end GUI.
 Create the VirtualService in the sub-directory  "chart/templates/bigbang/VirtualService.yaml".
 You will need to manually create the "bigbang" directory.
 It is convenient to copy VirtualService code from one of the other Packages and then modify it.
 You should be able to load the application in your browser if all the configuration is correct.

 1. Add NetworkPolices templates in the sub-directory "chart/templates/bigbang/networkpolicies/*.yaml".
 The intent is to lock down all ingress and egress traffic except for what is required for the application to function properly.
 Start with a deny-all policy and then add additionl policies to open traffic as needed.
 Refer to the other Packages code for examples.
+The [Gitlab package](https://repo1.dso.mil/platform-one/big-bang/apps/developer-tools/gitlab/-/tree/main/chart/templates/bigbang/networkpolicies) is a good/complete example.

 1. Add a continuous integration (CI) pipeline to the Package.
 A Package should be able to be deployed by itself, independently from the BigBang chart.
 The Package pipeline takes advantage of this to run a Package pipeline test.
 The package testing is done with a helm test library.
 Reference the [pipeline documentation](https://repo1.dso.mil/platform-one/big-bang/pipeline-templates/pipeline-templates#using-the-infrastructure-in-your-package-ci-gitlab-pipeline) for how to create a pipeline and also [detailed instructions](https://repo1.dso.mil/platform-one/big-bang/apps/library-charts/gluon/-/blob/master/docs/bb-tests.md) in the gluon library.
 Instructions are not repeated here.